Super Bowl Fast Facts - KESQ

 Here’s a look at the Super Bowl, the championship game of the National Football League.

-February 7, 2021 – Super Bowl LV is scheduled to take place in Tampa, Florida, where the Kansas City Chiefs will play the Tampa Bay Buccaneers.
-It is the first time ever a Super Bowl team will play in their home stadium.
+February 7, 2021 – Super Bowl LV takes place in Tampa, Florida.
+The Tampa Bay Buccaneers defeat the the Kansas City Chiefs, 31-9.
+It is the first time ever a Super Bowl team will plays in their home stadium.

 Entertainment

-2021 – The Weeknd is scheduled to perform during the halftime show, and Jazmine Sullivan and Eric Church will sing the national anthem as a duet.
+2021 – The Weeknd performs during the halftime show, and Jazmine Sullivan and Eric Church sing the national anthem as a duet.

 2020 – Jennifer Lopez and Shakira perform at the SBLIV Halftime Show.
 Demi Lovato sings the national anthem.